piniepimery/Thai_Export_Analysis/README.md

 ### The Solution

-This model was built to shift the focus from "lending to whoever asks" to strategically targeting sectors with a proven ability to repay.
+This model was built to shift the focus from lending to whoever asks to strategically targeting sectors with a proven ability to repay.
 By analyzing historical data, the model achieves this by:

 1.  **Distinguishing sustainable, long-term growth** from volatile, short-term spikes.
 2.  **Identifying industries whose stable performance** indicates a stronger capacity to service debt.